neuro-inc/neuro-cli/python/README.md

 # is mounted in read only mode to /qm directory within container.
 # Directory /mod mounted to /mod directory in read-write mode.
 neuro job submit --volume storage:/q1:/qm:ro --volume storage:/mod:/mod:rw pytorch:latest
-# Starts a container pytorch:latest with connection enabled to port 22.
+# Starts a container pytorch:latest with connection enabled to port 22 and
+# sets PYTHONPATH environment value to /python.
 # Please note that SSH server should be provided by container.
 neuro job submit  --volume storage:/data/2018q1:/data:ro --ssh 22 pytorch:latest
 ```